How to Improve Eyesight

 So, when you are out in the sun, protect your eyes by wearing a hat with a brim and sunglasses with a UV coating.

-HEV has short light waves, which the human eye does not block out effectively, with the result being that most of it reaches the retina.
-Too much HEV can damage the retina’s light sensitive cells (similar to AMD).
+HEV has short light waves, which the human eye does not block out effectively, with the result being that most of it reach the retina.
+Too much HEV can damage the retina’s light-sensitive cells (similar to AMD).

 Any traumatic injury to the body leads to scarring.
 Compared to most scarring on our skin and other soft tissue, which does not have any disabling effect, damage to eye tissue could affect vision permanently.